Topological operators, noninvertible symmetries and decomposition: Examples in orbifolds

 \subsubsection{Wilson lines}

-Next, we compute the action of the projectors on the Wilson lines.
+For simplicity, in this section, we will only compute the action of the projectors on the boundary Wilson lines.
 Since the entire orbifold group acts trivially, both the projectors and the Wilson lines are associated to projective representations of $D_4$.

 Using the relation

 it is straightforward to compute that

 This is precisely as expected -- since all of $D_4$ acts trivially, and each universe is associated to an irreducible projective representation of $D_4$, the Wilson lines obey the same decomposition.